 Because Crested Geckos are nocturnal they naturally hide during the day.
-Their tank should have plenty of things and places to hide in such as vegetation, plants, branches, logs, leaves and egg cartons.
+They should have plenty of things and places to hide in such as vegetation, plants, branches, logs, leaves, and egg cartons.

 As long as your Gecko feels safe in their environment they will be happy.